Nevada Adoption Requirements

 Considering adoption as a way to grow your family is a big step.
-At this point, many Nevada families wonder if they’re eligible to adopt.
+At this point, many families wonder if they’re eligible to adopt in Nevada.
 If this describes you, we’ve compiled a list of Nevada’s adoption requirements to help you out.

 In Nevada, the question isn’t necessarily “how old to adopt a child,” but rather how much older you need to be than the child you wish to adopt.
 An adoptive parent must be at least 10 years older than the child they’re adopting.
 This law may be circumvented if the child is being adopted by a stepparent, sister, brother, aunt, uncle or first cousin and if the court believes the adoption to be in the child’s best interests.